nitinajaydixit/awesomo/CONTRIBUTING.md

 - Check your spelling and grammar.

-- Remove any trailing whitespace.
+- Remove any trailing whitespaces.

 - Send a PR with the reason why the library is really interesting.